Ultimate Oahu Budget Guide: 27 Free Things to Do in Paradise!

 Travis.Thurston [CC BY-SA 3.0 (https://creativecommons.org/licenses/by-sa/3.0)]

-Before the islands were the Kingdom of Hawai’i, they were inhabited by a number of indigenous tribes that each had its own form of rule, religion and tradition.
+Before Hawaii became a US state, it was the Kingdom of Hawai’i, and before that, the islands were inhabited by a number of indigenous tribes, each with its own form of rule, religion, and tradition.
 The remains of these tribes are found across the Hawaiian Islands, and archaeologists continue to make discoveries in remote locations.

-On the island of Oahu, you can only see these remains in a handful of locations.
-Some are not free, but you can see Puʻu o Mahuka Heiau State Historic Site, which contains is the largest heiau (religious site or temple) on Oʻahu, The name means “hill of escape,” and, this heiau played an important role in the social, political, and religious system along the North Shore.
+On the island of Oahu, you can see these remains in a handful of locations.
+Some are not free, but you can visit Puʻu o Mahuka Heiau State Historic Site, which contains the largest heiau (religious site or temple) on Oʻahu.
+The name means “hill of escape,” and this heiau played an important role in the social, political, and religious system along the North Shore.

-You can also visit Ahupuaʻa ʻO Kahana State Park, a living park which contains a heiau (religious temple), koʻa (fishing shrines), fishponds, house sites, stone-walled enclosures, ʻauwai (irrigation channels), agricultural terraces, walls and planting areas.
-We recommend seeing the Huilua Fishpond!
-Learning about the culture wherever I go is very important to me, so I think this is one of the most significant free things to do in Oahu.
+You can also visit Ahupuaʻa ʻO Kahana State Park, a living park that contains a heiau (religious temple), koʻa (fishing shrines), fishponds, house sites, stone-walled enclosures, ʻauwai (irrigation channels), agricultural terraces, walls, and planting areas.
+We recommend seeing the Huilua Fishpond!.

 Take a walking tour of historic downtown Honolulu.

 Downtown Honolulu includes former royal structures, state government buildings, and a number of other important historic sites.
-You can take a self-guided outdoor tour, or you can also step inside and explore the Hawaii State Capitol Building, as well as Aliiolani Hale, what is now referred to as the King Kamehameha V Judiciary History Center, and houses the Hawaii State Supreme Court.
+You can take a self-guided outdoor tour, or you can also step inside and explore the Hawaii State Capitol Building, as well as Aliiolani Hale, now referred to as the King Kamehameha V Judiciary History Center, which houses the Hawaii State Supreme Court.

 Tour the Royal and Gubernatorial residence.